riceissa/issarice.com/wiki/engl-478.md

 [jointly offered]: https://depts.washington.edu/registra/curriculum/jointCourses.php

-I took the course because of the new [diversity requirement] at UW.
+I took the course because of the new [diversity requirement] at UW.^[This requirement seems to be yet another disservice to students, forcing them to take even more useless courses than they already have to.
+The [general education](http://www.benkuhn.net/gened) requirements (which can mostly be fulfilled with AP/IB credits) were already bad enough.]
 I probably would have waited until later to satisfy this requirement, but a friend invited me to take the course with him, so I obliged.